 All Huntsman students are admitted in one of eleven language tracks, and that language becomes their 'target language.'
 The eleven languages are

-All admitted students are expected to pursue the target language for which they were admitted and to reach near-native proficiency in that language.
+All admitted students are expected to pursue the target language for which they were admitted.
 Typically, students will have already taken prior coursework in their target language.
 However, students with native or near-native speaker proficiency in Spanish, may apply for Portuguese at the time of admission without having previously taken Portuguese.

 In some rare instances, a student may, after being admitted in one target language, petition to change to a different target language.
 In this case, the Faculty Directors will carefully review the petition.
 If it is approved, a semester-by-semester plan would be carefully developed to enable the student to achieve advanced proficiency in the new language.
 The student must sign a contract acknowledging his or her commitment to that plan.